SemMTM/sems-financial-tracker/README.md

 This project had 8 epics that user stories were categorised into:

 ### Authentication
-Enable secure user login and logout using session-based cookie authentication.
+Enable secure user login and logout using JWT HttpOnly cookie authentication.
 Required for accessing any user-specific financial data.

 <details>
 <summary>Click to view user stories</summary>